Start the conversation

 Here's why I say that.
 Over the past three years, the company has grown its earnings per share by an amazing 88%.
-At that rate, it is doubling roughly every 10 months.

 But I prefer to under-promise and over-deliver.
 So, to be more conservative, let's cut that profit track record in half and project from there.

 And remember, stock prices tend to track earnings gains, giving us a great way to forecast our profits.

 If Proofpoint grows its earnings by 44% a year, it would double again in a little more than 18 months.
 That would bring our total cash haul to $636,700.